 Are you interested in embarking on a life-changing journey by becoming a foster parent?

-The St. Tammany Humane Society is looking for some very special people to open their hearts and their homes to some very special animals, if even for a short time.
-Companion animals require foster care for a variety of different reasons or just to make room for other orphaned pets looking for a second chance and a permanent loving home.
+St. Tammany Humane Society is always looking for people to open their hearts and their homes to our animals, if even for a short time.
+Companion animals require foster care for a variety of different reasons or just to make room for other rescues looking for a second chance and a permanent loving home.

 Foster care is not for everyone; it can be as challenging as it is rewarding, which is why the St. Tammany Humane Society requires training and a background check for your existing pets (proof of vaccinations from veterinarian), especially for those that foster sick animals.
 We want to make sure that your animals are not infected or that the foster animals are not further contaminated.
 Also, it is imperative that renters check with their landlords before taking in any animals for fostering.